- Posts: 9

 More

-14 Mar 2017 10:21 - 14 Mar 2017 10:22 #19580
+14 Mar 2017 10:21 - 14 Mar 2017 10:22 #19580 by mm928

 Not sure of your model, but I think most models are the same.
 On my 83 I can charge the car from the engine compartment easily and it works fine.
 That way you can charge it under a mostly covered car if needed.
 You only have to pop the hood, then you can lock the car back up.